jadedkitty/KittyStuff2/README.md

 KittyStuff2
 ===========

-This is the Gitub for my mod, Kitty Stuff 2
+This is the Gitub for my Minecraft mod, Kitty Stuff 2